kamu-data/kamu-docs/content/cli/get-started/installation.md

 kamu init --pull-images
 ```

+{{<info>}}
-Note: On some systems you need to separately install `podman-dnsname` package to allow contaiers to communicate with one another via hostnames.
+On some systems you need to separately install `podman-dnsname` package to allow contaiers to communicate with one another via hostnames.
 To check whether you have it run:

 ```bash
 podman network create test